跳到主要內容區塊

 Brief Introduction to the Moderator and Panelists

-➤ Prof. Ryan Sheng-Ming Wang /Associate Professor at the Department of Interaction Design, National Taipei University of Technology, Taiwan
+➤ Prof. Ryan Sheng-Ming Wang / Department of Interaction Design, National Taipei University of Technology (NTUT)

 Prof. Constanze Langer is Full Professor of Visual Interface Design and Co-director of the Interaction Design Lab at the University of Applied Sciences Potsdam, Germany.